SwadKhan/CyberSecurity-/CIsco.md

 4. The AUX port on a Cisco device provided out-of-band connections over a telephone line.

 2.2.8 Check Your Understanding - IOS Navigation
 1. The privileged EXEC mode allows access to all commands.
-Higher level commands like global configuration mode and subconfiguration modes can only be reached from the privileged EXEC mode.
+Higher level commands like global configuration mode and sub configuration modes can only be reached from the privileged EXEC mode.
 2. Global configuration mode is identified by the **(config)#** prompt.
 3. The **>** prompt after the device name identifies user EXEC mode.
 4. To return from any prompt, all the way down to privileged EXEC mode, type the **end** command or by pressing the **CTRL+Z** keys simultaneously on the keyboard.

+2.4.8 Check Your Understanding - Basic Device Configuration
+1. The global configuration command to set the host name on a Cisco device is hostname.
+So, in this example the full command is Switch(config)# **hostname Sw-Floor-2**.
+2. Securing access to the EXEC mode on a Cisco switch is accomplished with the enable secret command followed by the password.
+In this example the command is Switch(config)# **enable secret class.**
+3. User EXEC mode access through the console port is enabled with the login command entered in line mode.
+For example: Switch(config-line)# **login**.
+4. The **service password-encryption** command entered in global configuration mode will encrypt all plaintext passwords.
+5. The command to set a banner stating "Keep out" that will be displayed when connection to a Cisco switch is Switch(config)# **banner motd $ Keep out $**